WinawerLab/spatial-calibration/README.md

   - Standardize the RGB values.
 Tkacik et al show their camera sensor values are linear with respect to shutter speed, aperture, and ISO, and we assume this; we do not check this.
-(THIS SHOULD BE REMOVED, IT'S UNNECESSARY I THINK)
   - Convert the RGB values to LMS (cones), using the sensitivities of the Nikon D90 camera from the [camspec database](www.gujinwei.org/research/camspec/db.html) (which give